noaa-afsc/age_model_pollock_BSsurvey_2014-2018/README.md

 # age_model_pollock_BSsurvey_2014-2018

+Machine learning model to predict age from Fourier transform near-infrared (FT-NIR) spectra of otoliths that was used in Benson et al. 2023 (https://doi.org/10.1139/cjfas-2023-0045)

 "This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
 All NOAA GitHub pro}ect code is provided on an 'as is' basis and the user assumes responsibility for its use.
 Any